wongey/qiree/doc/main/acknowledgments.rst

 Scientific Computing Research, Advanced Research for Quantum Computing.
 This research used resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725.
-The work was initally performed at Oak Ridge National Laboratory as part of the Advanced Integrated Development Environments for Quantum Computing (AIDE-QC) project and continued under the Modular and Error-Aware Software Stack for Heterogeneous Quantum Computing Ecosysstems (MACH-Q) project.
+The work was initially performed at Oak Ridge National Laboratory as part of the Advanced Integrated Development Environments for Quantum Computing (AIDE-QC) project and continued under the Modular and Error-Aware Software Stack for Heterogeneous Quantum Computing Ecosystems (MACH-Q) project.

 .. raw:: latex